 What Does the USVI Permitting Process Actually Look Like?

 Building in the US Virgin Islands requires two separate permits — a standard building permit issued by the Department of Planning and Natural Resources (DPNR) and, in most cases, a Coastal Zone Management (CZM) permit from the same department.
-Both require full construction documents including architectural drawings, structural design, basic MEP drawings, and a topographic survey.
+Both require full construction documents, including architectural drawings, structural design, basic MEP drawings, and a topographic survey.

 The process can be initiated through DPNR's ePermits portal, and an experienced architect will handle the bulk of the submission — but the groundwork has to be right before anything is filed.
 Get that wrong and you're not dealing with a delay; you're starting over.